South Carolina Department of Natural Resources

 Hours of Operation

-This Santuary is closed to public use year-round.
+Tomkins Island Seabird Sanctuary is closed to public use (no landing, no dogs, no camping) year-round.